millsp/ts-toolbelt/README.md

 ## 📜 About

-**ts-toolbelt** completes TypeScript with a collection of more than **200** tested types.
+**ts-toolbelt** brings **new capabilities** to TypeScript with a collection of more than **200** tested types.
 This makes it the largest, and most reliable type collection out there.

 It's goal is to improve type correctness while adding a whole new set of **features** to TypeScript.
 It uses the type system itself for TypeScript to compute more complex types.
 In other words, its API exposes types that trade **CPU & RAM** for higher type safety.

+**You'll find all the types you can ever need in a single, and well organized place.**

 #### Goals